 The School of Molecular Biosciences has a graduate program that offers Ph.D. and M.S. degrees in Molecular Biosciences (MBioS), for which students conduct thesis research, and a non-thesis graduate program that offers a M.S. degree in Professional Science Master’s in Molecular Biosciences.
 The MBioS graduate program is part of the interdisciplinary iPBS program within the College of Veterinary Medicine.
 Additionally, select Ph.D. students with interests in commercialization or industrial application of biotechnology have the opportunity to participate in the NIH funded Protein Biotechnology Training Program.

-Welcome to graduate studies in Molecular Biosciences.
-The School of Molecular Biosciences (SMB) offers outstanding opportunities for graduate students to pursue research projects in the life sciences using state of the art equipment in a modern research building.
-SMB faculty are at the forefront of their fields and are conducting research in a diverse and exciting range of topics including reproductive and developmental biology, microbiology, biochemistry, and cell biology.
+The Molecular Biosciences (MBioS) graduate program offers outstanding opportunities for graduate students to pursue diverse and exciting research projects in the life sciences using state of the art equipment in a modern research building.
+All students take the interdisciplinary graduate curriculum and participate in innovative professional development opportunities.

 The Professional Science Master's Degree in Molecular Biosciences (PSM-MB) offered through SMB earned re-affiliation through the National Professional Science Master's Association (NPSMA) in Dec.
 2017.
 Designed in collaboration with industry professionals, the PSM degree ensures that graduates are workplace ready.
 PSM graduates acquire both STEM disciplinary expertise and high-value, transferable professional skills to prepare them for successful employment.